yaoyi92/autoplex/mlip-fitting/README.md

 The "split_ratio" parameter is used to divide the training set and the test set.
 A value of 0.1 means that the ratio of the training set to the test set is 9:1.

 The name of the vasp reference dataset file needs to be "vasp_ref.extxyz".
 The energy of isolated atoms should already be included in "vasp_ref.extxyz", and the program will automatically read this information.

+Here 'isol_es' is for the ACE fitting, because the ACE model prefers to use cohesive energy for fitting instead of free energy.
+The format of 'isol_es' for Si is like isol_es={14: -0.81432699}.

+For GAP fitting, the isol_es will be automatically accepted in the "train.extxyz" as a configuration with the "config_type=isolated_atom".